 DCDC staff are drawn from all 3 services, the Civil Service and partner nations.
 We work with NATO, the European Union, United Nations, and a global network including other government departments, non governmental organisations and industry.

 Located at Shrivenham, the Vice Chief of the Defence Staff (VCDS) sets our direction and we are also the Swedish Concepts and Doctrine Centre with Swedish officers serving in the centre.

 Our outputs and responsibilities include: the Strategic Trends Programme which provides the long term strategic context for policy makers; concepts, which outline how our armed forces and defence may operate in the future; doctrine, which provides guidelines for commanders based on best practice and operational experience; and oversight of the legal content of operational law training.

 The work of DCDC underpins strategic force development in the MOD, joint force development and command level force development within the commands.

 For more information about the DCDC, please read Development, Concepts and Doctrine Centre: the MOD’s independent think tank.

 Many MOD activities, projects and policies have implications for decades to come.
-The MOD needs, therefore, to think about the future.
+It is therefore important, that the MOD thinks about the future.

-Beyond its work within the MOD, the Futures Team also contributes to cross government thinking about the future and works closely with international partners.
+Beyond its work within the MOD, the Futures team also contributes to cross-government thinking about the future and works closely with international partners and allies.

 The Concepts Team writes future operating concepts that look beyond current policy and financial horizons at the likely ways defence might operate 20 years from now.